Snowflake-Labs/sfquickstarts/site/devlabs/vhol_fivetran.md

 3. When you sign up for Snowflake it auto-populates to **Enterprise**.
 This is the best choice for this lab.
 Choose the cloud/region closest to you and click the "GET STARTED" button.
 ![Appendix II - 2](assets/vhol_fivetran/image115.png)

 4. Your account will provision in 1-2 minutes and you will receive an email activation link like this to create a user.
-Click on the ‘CLICK TO ACTIVATE’ link.
+Click on the **CLICK TO ACTIVATE** link.
 ![Appendix II - 3](assets/vhol_fivetran/image76.png)

 5. Next, you'll see this page your browser.
 Specify your username and password.
 Be sure to store your credentials in a safe location.